Tell people you teach middle school and you’ll get one of two responses:

 Yeah, middle schoolers don’t do any of that.
 Instead, school is an eight-hour-a-day prison that serves no higher purpose, and good luck convincing them otherwise.

 2. They are in a constant state of bodily betrayal.

 Emotional whiplash.
 Everything is smelly or hurts.
 A voice that occasionally jumps into a spontaneous yodel.
 This level of constant change would have any adult questioning if they’d been cursed, but add in an underdeveloped frontal cortex and every day is a literal disaster.
 Exponents and thesis statements are the least of their problems.

-3. Middle schoolers will do ANYTHING to fit in.
+3. Middle schoolers will do anything to fit in.
+Anything.

-Scientists have discovered that the prefrontal cortex, the decision-making part of the brain, doesn’t finish developing until a person’s mid-twenties.
-What any middle school teacher could tell them is that the damn thing disappears completely from the beginning of sixth grade to the end of eighth grade.
+Scientists have discovered that the prefrontal cortex, the decision-making part of the brain, doesn’t finish developing until a person’s mid-20s.
+What scientists are now learning—based on feedback from parents and teachers—is that it disappears altogether from 6th to 8th grade.
+Poof.
+Gone.
 Seriously.
-Ask a thirteen-year-old why he did something and he’ll just stare at you blankly, as if confused about why you think there should be a reason.
+Ask a 13-year-old why he launched his chili dog up into the cafeteria rafters and he’ll just stare at you condescendingly, like, Duh, it belongs there.